laravel-phpbu package integrates

-While the phpbu configuration files give you full access to all features of phpbu the laravel configuration file currently does not support all features of phpbu f.e. encryption.
+While the PHPBU configuration files give you full access to all features of PHPBU the Laravel configuration file currently does not support all features of PHPBU, for example: encryption.

 The main concept of configuring backups stays the same.
 A backup consists of a source and a target.
 The source represents the data you want to backup.
 The target represents the location where you want to store your backup.
 You can add checks, cleanups and syncs to a backup to validate, cleanup or sync your backup to another location.